sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/creating_changesets_per_project_in_monorepos.md

 changesetTemplate:
   title: Update TypeScript
   body: This updates TypeScript to the latest version
-  branch: campaigns/update-typescript-${{ replace steps.path "/" "-" }}
+  branch: batch-changes/update-typescript-${{ replace steps.path "/" "-" }}
   commit:
     message: Update TypeScript
   published: false
 ```

-Now we only need to run `src campaign [apply|preview]` to execute our batch spec.
+Now we only need to run `src batch [apply|preview]` to execute our batch spec.

 ## Dynamic discovery of workspaces

 The `workspace` property leverages Sourcegraph search to find the location of the defined workspaces in the repositories yielded by the [`on`][on] property of the batch spec.

-That has the advantage that it's _dynamic_: whenever `src campaign [apply|preview]` is re-executed, Sourcegraph search is used again to find workspaces, automatically picking up new ones and removing workspaces that no longer exist.
+That has the advantage that it's _dynamic_: whenever `src batch [apply|preview]` is re-executed, Sourcegraph search is used again to find workspaces, automatically picking up new ones and removing workspaces that no longer exist.

 ## Only downloading workspace data in large repositories